stephan83/stephan83.github.com/_posts/2011-12-06-jekyll-github.md

 baseline: A few hours, a text editor, and a github account.
 ---

 Creating a blog with Jekyll and github is just too awesome.
-The power of git and the simplicity of markdown makes for a powerful combo.
+The power of git and the simplicity of markdown makes for a brilliant combo.

 <!--more-->
 I'd generated some static websites with [Proton](http://ricostacruz.com/proton/) before, but Jekyll is way cool for blogging.
 Only three our four template files files are needed.
 Just add some markdown formatted posts, and bam, you're done!